-ACT : INCOME TAX ACT, 1962 ("the Act") SECTION : SECTION 12E and par 2(b) of Schedule 1 to the Taxation Laws Amendment Act, No 30 of 2002 SUBJECT : SMALL BUSINESS CORPORATIONS
+ACT: INCOME TAX ACT, 1962 ("the Act")SECTION: SECTION 12ESUBJECT: SMALL BUSINESS CORPORATIONS

 1. Background

 It is internationally recognised that small and medium enterprises have an important role in economic development and employment creation.
 In view of this sector's capacity to create employment, a special dispensation was introduced for such enterprises with effect from years of assessment commencing on or after 1 April 2000.
 Section 12E was enacted in order to regulate the relief granted to Small Business Corporations (SBC's) in terms of this special dispensation.